contentful/contentful-sdk-core/README.md

 ## Support

-We support all current browsers in their last 3 versions including IE 11.
-The minimal node version is 4.
+We support LTS versions of Node.js and all current browsers in their last 3 versions including IE 11.

 ### ES2015 modules version